Virgin Birth Of Jesus

 Parthenogenesis

-Some people speculate that Jesus was conceived through parthenogenesis, a relatively common reproduction method in certain plant and animal species that does not require the ovum to be fertilized.
+Some speculate Jesus was conceived through parthenogenesis, a relatively common reproduction method in particular plants and animals that does not require a fertilized ovum.

 This theory crumbles when we consider the moral perfection of Jesus.
 He was born without sin.